Ludwigia sedioides: Flowers and fruits

 The flowers are bright yellow, cup-shaped, solitary, produced in leaf axils from June to August in native habitats.
 Fruits are explosive capsules.
 The flower measures 50 mm across.

 Usage

 Ludwigia sedioides is an ornamental plant.
 Hence, apart from its natural habitat, it finds its uses in personal (artificial) ponds and aquariums.
-Though use in the aquarium is a bit complicated as the need for sunlight and nutrient matters.
-To summarize, the uses include Riverine, Container Planting, Aquarium / Aquascape, Pond / Lake / River.
+Though use in the aquarium is somewhat complicated as the need for sunlight and nutrient matters.